mendigali/MarketTelegramBot/README.md

 # MarketTelegramBot
-Telegram Bot that allows users to add their advertisements, edit and delete them.
+Telegram telegram.Bot that allows users to add their advertisements, edit and delete them.
 Users can also see the list of advertisements.